Thomas-Rutter/cookiecutter-python-tools/README.md

 # Python Tool Project Template

-_Description:_ A template to create python projects.
+_Description:_ A template to create python projects with a decent structure.

 ## Usage